Leaflet: A guide to Adult Social Care and Health

 There are lots of ways we can work with you, and places you can find more information.
 For example:

-- We may arrange an assessment of your care and support needs.
-This is where we look in more detail at your situation, needs and strengths, to see what might assist you and if you're eligible for our support.
+- We may arrange a Care Act needs assessment to thoroughly look at your situation, needs and strengths and see if you’re eligible for our support.
+You can also do this online.

 Am I eligible for support?

 We use ‘eligibility criteria’ set by the government to see if you qualify for our support.
-To be eligible:
+To be eligible you must meet these 3 criteria:

-- You must have care and support needs as a result of a physical impairment, a mental impairment or an illness
+1. You must have care and support needs as a result of a physical impairment, a mental impairment or an illness.

 For more information on the eligibility criteria, read our factsheet: Who qualifies for our support?